Back to Blog

 Ensure that everyone on the team recognizes why the team is implementing an agile approach and what that will look like for each team member.
 There are many different approaches in agile software development, each with its own set of rules and guidelines.
 You don't want to jump into it blindly; you need to know what you're getting into.

 Communication is key to executing your strategy.
 Your entire team should be involved in defining the goals and creating the roadmap.
 However, once the plan is complete, you'll need to make sure that everyone knows what they're supposed to do and when.

-Saying, “hey, we are going to start agile.
-Plan for your first retro and standup tomorrow” will give everyone a wave of anxiety even if they like the concept.
+When sales leaders say, “hey, we are going to start agile.
+Plan for your first retro and standup tomorrow,” will give everyone a wave of anxiety even if they like the concept.
 Make sure everyone on your team understands how each ceremony is run, the goals of each meeting, and what a successful agile transformation would look like for the organization.

-Give teams the autonomy and tools to follow through on experiments and action items they establish.
+Give teams the autonomy and tools to follow through on experimental sales strategies and developmental processes they establish.
 The privacy and information teams share in their stand-ups and retrospectives should be respected.
 If action items are shared outside of the team, ensure that those action items are heard and addressed whenever possible.

 We have mentioned sprints a few times, but sprints can be hard when projects and sales cycles are continuously running and overlapping.
 So, what does this mean for a sales team to work in sprints?

 If you've ever worked in a traditional sales process, you know that there are several steps involved in closing a deal.
 First, you identify the prospect.
 Next, you develop a strategy.
 Then you make a proposal.
 Finally, you close the sale.
 This process usually takes anywhere from 30 days to six months depending on many factors.